 E62 BME 5901 Integrative Cardiac Electrophysiology

 Quantitative electrophysiology of the heart, integrating from the molecular level (ion channels, regulatory pathways, cell signaling) to the cardiac cell (action potential and calcium transient), multicellular tissue (cell-cell communication) and the whole heart.
-Prerequisite: permission of instructor.
+Prerequisite: Permission of Instructor

 Credit 3 units.
 EN: BME T, TU